CyN1ckal/CyN1ckal/README.md

 # About
 Hello!
 My name is Nick and I go by the handle CyNickal online.
 I am from the United States and am currently going to school in Canada.
-At school I study buisness administration and financial management, but in my free time I enjoy studying reverse engineering.
-I mostly focus on video game cheat development, as that is what interests me, but I am trying to get more into the software security side.
-I have been slowly learning programming over many years, but only really started allocating significant time towards it over the past year.
+At school I study buisness administration and financial management, but in my free time I enjoy studying reverse engineering and programming.
+I mostly focus on video game cheat development, as that is what interests me, but I am trying to get more into the financial software area.

-# What I am trying to learn (Currently)
+# Where I am currently focused on:
-- Complex Direct X Rendering
+- Low-latency system design
-- Malware Reverse Engineering
+- Financial systems design
-- Anti Cheat Detection Methods
+- Dataset analysis

   # Contact
   Discord: cynickal